Geography Lesson Plans: The British Isles

 For the final step the students will watch a short clip from YouTube describing all they have just learned and throwing into the mix the concept of the United Kingdom.
-The use of this sort of media is great for audio and visual learners and it will be useful for all students considering the future seems to be a place of video and audio learning.
-Nonetheless, the clip at the beginning of this hub will be utilized to complete the full understanding of the British Isles.
+The use of this sort of media is great for audio and visual learners.
+Nonetheless, the clip at the beginning of this lesson will be utilized to complete the full understanding of the British Isles.
 If you missed it above here's another look:

 The video's creator speaks quickly so it might be a good idea to warn students about the nature of the video.
 It's fast paced and they need to pay close attention to the details.
 After the clip, students will participate in a full class discussion about their findings in the video.
 These ideas will be written on the white board and will be copied into their notes for future reference.
 A final in-class assessment will put all of this together.
 Similar to the video, a square Venn diagram of sorts will be used to finalize the lesson.
 For each red rectangle students will be required to fill in the appropriate information.
 Once filled in correctly, each student will draw a box over what formulates the United Kingdom.
 These will be passed in and, with the pre-test and other small-scale assessments, can be used to judge the effectiveness of the lesson.